-Fernkloof Hike – we offer guided hikes in the Fernkloof Nature Reserve – There are some 60 kilometers of hiking trails of varying degrees of difficulty professionally guided to suit your level of fitness and agility.
+On a Fernkloof Hike, we offer guided hikes in the Fernkloof Reserve.
+There are around 60 kilometers of hiking trails of varying in difficulty, all professionally guided to suit your level of fitness and ability.

 A hike in the Fernkloof reserve which covers an area of 18 square kilometers, and boasts around 2000 plant species.
 New species are being discovered all the time by the very active botanical society that administers and runs the reserve together with the local Hermanus municipality.

 A route map is available at the visitors center at the end of the reserve driveway and this makes choosing a route very easy.
 For example the Green Route is 3.4 km and takes approximately 1.5 hrs to walk.
 A shorter option is the Blue Route which is a 2.2 km trail that incorporates the Fernkloof Gardens and is walked in under an hour .